 Master of Fine Arts in Musical Performance

-The Master of Fine Arts in Musical Performance (MFA) program provides intensive, professional-level training for performers in opera, musical theatre, concert and collaborative piano performance, as well as pedagogy.
-Studies are also available in composition, conducting and music management.
-Programs are tailored to the individual needs, talents and career goals of each student.
-The integrated curriculum of individual instruction, classes, workshops and performance prepares the qualified student for the realities of a career in the performing arts.
+The MFA in Musical Performance comprises an intensive, professional-level training ground for performers in opera, musical theatre and concert performance, with available studies in composing and pedagogy.
+An integrated curriculum of individual instructions, classes, workshops and performance requirements prepares the qualified student of the career realities in the performing arts.

-NDNU and Music Theatre Conservatory alumni are performing on Broadway, national tours, international opera houses and festivals, winning awards as musical and stage directors of musicals for Bay Area theatres and directing award-winning music and musical theatre programs for Bay Area schools.
+NDNU and Music Theatre Conservatory alumni are performing on Broadway, national tours and international opera festivals; winning awards as musical and stage directors for Bay Area theatres, and directing award-winning music and musical theatre programs for Bay Area schools.